-Reedsville Public Schools' responses to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
-Reedsville Public Schools' responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Government Auditing Standards requires the auditor to perform limited procedures on the Reedsville Public Schools' responses to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
+Reedsville Public Schools' responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.